Why do people take their own lives?

 Suicide is a very complex issue and often there isn't one main reason why someone decides to take their own life.

-It can be the result of problems building up to the point where they can see no other way to cope with they they're experiencing.
+It can be the result of problems building up to the point where they can see no other way to cope with what they're experiencing.

 The kinds of problems that might put people at risk of suicide includes: